Arun-Demos/Github-Conjur/README.md

       conjur authenticator enable --id authn-jwt/github

 ## **2. Create the group and host ID for github actions and grant access to webservice from step 1**
+Make sure the update the 'hosts-github.yaml' file with correct GitHub Repo and Conjue JWT Authenticator names

 ```conjur policy load -f hosts-github.yaml -b data```